project-zot/project-zot.github.io/docs/articles/clustering.md

 ### Prerequisites

--   A highly-available loadbalancer such as `HAProxy` configured to direct traffic to zot replicas.
+-   A highly-available load balancer such as HAProxy configured to direct traffic to zot replicas.

 -   Multiple zot replicas as `systemd` services hosted on multiple hosts or VMs.